Pictured is Chris Loud on left, Nick Loud on right

 Nick Loud, Co-Founder | Creative Director

-Nick is a filmmaker and photographer who has spent several years in Los Angeles producing, shooting and editing multiple short and feature documentaries.
+Nick is a filmmaker and photographer who has spent several years in Los Angeles producing, shooting, and editing multiple short and feature documentaries.
 During his time there, Nick worked on two documentaries for ESPN films, including one that premiered on ESPN’s ‘30 for 30’ digital platform about the obscure sport of Jai Alai.
 He helped produce and edit the feature documentary Finding Oscar, executive produced by Steven Spielberg, about the search for justice in the case of the 1982 Dos Erres massacre in Guatemala.
 The documentary premiered at the Telluride Film Festival and is now available on Amazon Prime.
 More recently, he captured the trial footage of disgraced USA gymnastics doctor Larry Nassar for the HBO feature documentary At The Heart Of Gold.